chhetribsurya/cell-free-cQTL-cfCWAS/09_cfcwas_workflow/README.md

 ## Overview

-Cell-free Cistrome-Wide Association Studies (cfCWAS) extend the concept of Cistrome-Wide Association Studies (CWAS) to cell-free chromatin data.
+Cell-free Cistrome-Wide Association Studies (cfCWAS) extend the concept of Cistrome-Wide Association Studies (CWAS) to cell-free chromatin data. cfCWAS is derived from the original CWAS methodology described in [Baca et al., Nature Genetics 2022](https://www.nature.com/articles/s41588-022-01168-y).
 This approach:

 1. Uses cell-free ChIP-seq (cfChIP-seq) data from multiple individuals to model chromatin activity as a function of nearby SNP genotypes
 2. Associates predicted chromatin activity with traits of interest using GWAS summary statistics